 On this page

-Self-managed superannuation funds (SMSFs) offer members lots of benefits, including a great degree of control over investments and some tax advantages.
-Many members love them, however some also realise after a number of years that maybe an SMSF isn’t the right superannuation solution for them.
+Self-managed super funds (SMSFs) offer members many benefits, not least of which is a greater degree of control over investments.
+However, some trustees decide in time that maybe an SMSF – or a particular SMSF – isn’t the right superannuation solution for them.

-There’s a high proportion of closures of SMSFs in any one year – there were 25,034 SMSFs established in the 2017/18 financial year and 10,529 SMSFs wound up.
+There’s a high proportion of closures of SMSFs in any one year.
+For instance, there were 25,794 SMSFs established in the 2020–21 financial year and 11,452 SMSFs wound up.

-- If the SMSF were made up of a couple and their children, there could come a time when their daughter or son may want to leave the SMSF and start up a new one with a new spouse.
+- If an SMSF was made up of a couple and their children, there could come a time when their daughter or son may want to leave the SMSF and start their own fund with a new spouse.

-- Or perhaps their offspring have just decided they want to put their superannuation into their employer’s industry fund instead of their parent’s SMSF.
+- Or perhaps their offspring have just decided they want to put their super into an industry fund instead of their parent’s SMSF.

-- Business partners who had started up an SMSF together might decide to leave a business and want to take their super with them.
+- Business partners who had started an SMSF together might decide to leave a business and take their super with them.